stat545ubc-2025/topcount-solmic/README.md

 library(topcount)
 ```

-if dplyr isn’t imported ensure all functions from external packages use
+If dplyr isn’t imported ensure all functions from external packages use
 package::function()

 ## Example